 In the most egregious cases, open data allows researchers to investigate and expose data falsification.
-High-profile exposures of data falsification include the LaCour and Green (2014) case in political science, and the Shu et al. (2012) case in psychology.
+High-profile exposures of data falsification include the LaCour and Green (35) case in political science, and the Shu et al. (36) case in psychology (see 37,38).
 Both rested on investigator access to the original data.
-While presumably data falsification is exceedingly rare, there is no way to know its extent given the general absence of replication materials in the first place.
+While presumably data falsification is exceedingly rare, there is no way to know its extent given the general absence of computational reproducibility materials in the first place.

-In the case of Shu et al. (2012), the exposure of falsified data in a field experiment only arose after the original authors conducted a series of failed direct and conceptual replications and posted the anomalies alongside their replication materials (in Kristal et al. 2020).
-This then allowed a team of anonymous researchers to scrutinize the data and publicize their findings via Nelson, Simonsohn, and Simmons (2021).
-In this instance a highly influential study took nine years to be exposed as fraudulent, an ordeal that might have been avoided entirely, or taken place much sooner, if the data was available for scrutiny at the time of publication.

 1.3 The need for preregistration

 1.3.1 Distinguishing confirmatory from exploratory analysis

 Preregistration means that researchers specify their hypotheses, measurements, and analytic plans prior to running an experiment.
-This commits researchers to making theoretical predictions before they can view the data and be influenced by observing the outcomes (J. P. Simmons, Nelson, and Simonsohn 2011; J. Simmons, Nelson, and Simonsohn 2021).
+This commits researchers to making theoretical predictions before they can view the data and be influenced by observing the outcomes (2,39).
 By temporally separating predictions from the data that tests their accuracy, there is much less flexibility for both post hoc theorising and alterations of statistical tests to fit the prediction.

-Post hoc theorising, also known as hypothesising after the results are known (HARKing), is an example of circular logic — the researcher conducts many tests when exploring a dataset, the data reveals a relationship that can be made into a hypothesis, and that hypothesis is ‘tested’ on the data that generated it (Nosek et al. 2018).
+Post hoc theorising, also known as hypothesising after the results are known (HARKing), is an example of circular logic — the researcher conducts many tests when exploring a dataset, the data reveals a relationship that can be made into a hypothesis, and that hypothesis is ‘tested’ on the data that generated it (40).
 But the diagnosticity of a p-value is in part predicated on knowing how many tests were performed: when an exploratory finding is reported as a prediction, the normal methods employed to evaluate the validity of a hypothesis — such as whether the p-value is less than 0.05 (i.e. null hypothesis significance testing) — no longer hold.
-P-values in that case have unknown diagnositicity (Nosek et al. 2018).
+P-values in that case have unknown diagnositicity (40).
 Thus, post hoc theorising and selective reporting greatly contribute to false positives.

 1.3.2 Reducing the selective reporting of results